jasonl99/stpete_crystal/README.md

 Notice that we've also `require "kemal"` on the second line to use the shard we installed.

 Start the app again `crystal src/stpete_crystal.cr`.
-You'll notice that, like Puma or Rainbow for Ruby, the app is now web-serving on port 3000.
+You'll notice that, like Puma or Rainbow for Ruby, the app is now serving http on port 3000.
 So you go your browser and take a look at http:://localhost:3000/hello and see what you get.

 And for fun, let's personalize it, too.